tonz1326/lightning/README.md

 # DTN Exercise
 This is a simple code snippet that check if particular assets has been striked by lightning.
-It will assets striked by lightning with format: lightning alert for <assetOwner>:<assetName>
-It will only log asset once
+It will check if assets was striked by lightning with format: lightning alert for assetOwner:assetName It will only log asset once

 # Filesystem